What Is DevOps? Basic Concepts, Differences from Agile Development, and Benefits

 Plan

-Define requirements for the entire project and decide the features to implement, task management, and progress management.
+Define the requirements for the entire project and determine the features to implement, task management, progress management, and related activities.
 Well-known project management tools include JIRA and Azure DevOps.

 Code

-Developers perform coding and other development work according to the plan.
-In the design and implementation stages, version control systems and build automation tools are used so previous edit history can be checked quickly.
-Tools such as GitHub and GitLab, which can run tasks that automate program tests, are also used.
+During software design and implementation, version control systems and build automation tools are used so past edit histories can be checked immediately.
+Tools such as GitHub and GitLab, which include task execution features for automating program tests, are also used.

 Test